Skip to cookie consent Skip to main content

 To learn more about COVID-19 vaccination at Mass General Brigham primary care offices, some specialty offices, and our mobile vans, please visit the Mass General Brigham COVID-19 section.
 There are also many places to get vaccinated in your community.

-Insurance plans offer different levels of coverage for urgent care visits.
-Please call your insurance provider for details related to your specific individual health insurance coverage, urgent care co-pay rates, or deductibles.
+Insurance plans offer different levels of coverage for express care visits.
+Please call your insurance provider for details related to your specific individual health insurance coverage, including co-pay rates or deductibles.

-You may also call Mass General Brigham Urgent Care customer service at 844-377-4199 to verify if your insurance is accepted.
+You may also call customer service at 844-377-4199 to verify if your insurance is accepted.

 When contacting your insurance, please be ready to provide member ID and plan information, found on your insurance card.
 For more information on how to read your insurance card, please visit the billing and insurance section of our website